magarena/magarena/release/README.txt

   Bolt instead of Lightning Helix
 - fixed problem with shuffle into library effect in the situation where the new card to be shuffled in ends up at the top of the library again
-- fixed problem where card image may be missing due to issue with image cacheing
+- fixed problem where card image may be missing due to issue with image caching
 - fixed problem where duels with more than 40 cards are not loaded correctly

 Release 1.16b (July 27, 2011)